franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 > [!TIP]
 > Prior to 15.1, *Predecessor (before)* was called *Precedes*, and *Successor (after)* was called *Follows*.

 For the relations of type Predecessor/Successor, you can also define **Lag**, which is the minimum number of working days to keep in between the two work packages.
-The default setting for Lag is 0 working days.
+The default setting for lag is 0 working days.
 You can always edit the *Description* and *Lag* fields at a later time.

 ![Add a successor work package in OpenProject](openproject_user_guide_relations_tab_edit_lag.png)